tejasholla/personal-drive/Readme.md

 Below is docker-compose.yml.
 Modify it in the following way:
 - /absolute/path/to/store/data/on/host - Change this to the location where you intended to save your data.
 Make sure it is writable.
 In my case I had to give 777 permissions.
 - https://sub.yoursite.com - set your real site.
+- Set `DISABLE_HTTPS: true` If running on localhost, without a webserver.
+- Also note the port
 ```bash
 services:
   personal-drive: